Research topics, current projects and interests

 The nature and boundaries of the firms.
 I analyze the emergence of new form of firms in order to comprehend the relation between organizational innovations (namely: GVCs, GPNs) and capitalism changes.
 Two kinds of innovative firms are observed:

-- "The agroholdings" in the Post-soviet Economies field study.
-These large firms play a significant role regarding the agribusiness transition in Post-soviet economies and the international integration of the food sector of the Post-soviet economies.
+"The agroholdings" in the Post Communist Economies field study.
+These large firms play a significant role regarding the agribusiness transition in Post Communist economies and the international integration of the food industry.

-- the "agricultural biogas units" in France.
-The renewable energy production issue is particularly relevant as empirical research to embrace the specific features of integration of small firms within new kinds of "Global Value Chain"/ "Global Production Network".
+the "agricultural biogas plants" in France and other countries in Europe (Italy, Germany).
+The renewable energy production issue is particularly relevant as empirical research to analyze the specific features of the integration of small firms within new kind of "Global Value Chain"/ "Global Production Network", namely that of biomass-energy.
+By prolongation, I am also interested in the innovation strategies of SMEs in the emerging bioeconomy industry

 The "collaborative economy" and the production of "intangible commons".
 Is the collaborative economy an instituting margin to limit job insecurity and to empower employees and/or citizens ?
 I'm focusing on two field studies:

-- The "Business and Employment Cooperatives" in the "Social and Solidarity Economy" field study
+The "Business and Employment Cooperatives" in the "Social and Solidarity Economy" field study and the issue of the inclusive territories.

 This research is carried out within the LADYSS (SDAR) laboratory.
 To reach my personal page you can click here.